Skip to Main Content

 A list of periodical articles that allows the user to search for article citations by subject, author and often other terms.
 It is now common for libraries to provide online periodical indexes (sometimes referred to as Article Indexes or Article Databases).

-Periodical indexes range from the very general - e.g. Canadian Business and Current Affairs (CBCA) to specific disciplines e.g. Educational Resources Information Center (ERIC) or group of disciplines e.g. Science Indexes.
+Periodical indexes range from the very general - e.g., Canadian Business and Current Affairs (CBCA) to specific disciplines e.g. Educational Resources Information Center (ERIC) or group of disciplines e.g. Science Indexes.
 Some online periodical indexes contain the full article as well as the citation - these are often referred to as "fulltext" databases.
 Some examples are Academic Search Complete, Canadian Major Dailies, CBCA Complete.

 Persistent links